josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ### Recap

 * Bootstrap is used to make it easier to create decent-looking websites
-* It works by using pre-made CSS classes and applying them to your HTML
+* It works by applying pre-made CSS classes to your HTML

 ### Next